kennydossantos/DoNotDisturb/README.md

-# DoNotDisturb - HomeKit version
+# DoNotDisturb - Web version

 This repository contains code for a HomeKit-enabled TFT Display controller using an ESP32 microcontroller.
 The project utilizes the HomeSpan library for HomeKit integration.